tilln/jmeter-iso8583/README.md

 that needs to be configured with an XML file.

-Often one of the jPOS [packager configuration files](https://github.com/jpos/jPOS/tree/master/jpos/src/dist/cfg/packager) may be used as is or with few customisations.
+Often one of the jPOS [packager configuration files](https://github.com/jpos/jPOS/tree/master/jpos/src/dist/cfg/packager) may be used as-is or with few customisations.

 #### Sample Message